-Hungarian András Balczó was the winner of a record five individual and five team titles in the modern pentathlon at the World Championships, winning the individual championship consecutively from 1963-1969 (it is not held in Olympic years).
+Hungarian András Balczó was the winner of a record five individual and five team titles in the modern pentathlon.
+At the World Championships, he win the individual championship consecutively from 1963-1969 (it is not held in Olympic years).

 The greatest record of all